thoughtbot/design-sprint/README.md

 * [Prototype Phase](4-Prototype)
 * [Test Phase](5-Test)

-## What is a product design sprint?
+## What is a producQu'est-ce qu'un sprint dDesign sprint?

 A product design sprint is a technique to quickly solve product design problems